cow-co/lhc-notes/Explanations.md

 `(12 - 3 - 1) * 48 + 3 + 12 = 399`

 Newer VISTARS setup allows you to see the injection/bunch counts as they go in.
 Which is neat.

+Excellent source for filling schemes and associated info is the [CERN LPC site](https://lpc.web.cern.ch), which has an [AFS viewer](https://lpc.web.cern.ch/cgi-bin/filling_schemes.py) and a [filling scheme editor](https://lpc.web.cern.ch/schemeEditor.html).
+The latter has a ton of info on how the fills are constructed: eg. "**pp physics:** A train of 12b (not colliding in IP1&5) is inserted at the beginning of the orbit (to steer the beams in the transfer lines)", which explains the above observation about the first injection on normal fills.
+Some other key points:

+- Filling-scheme algorithm prioritises getting all bunches (after the 12b initial steering injection) to collide in IP1&5
+- Its second priority is maximising collisions in IP8
+- Maximal filling beyond this must be done by hand

+To grab a JSON-formatted representation of a filling scheme, go to the [filling scheme editor](https://lpc.web.cern.ch/schemeEditor.html), enter `lpc` as the username, then click load, select from the tree structure, click save, select save locally, and you're sorted.
+Then you can use the python script in the `scripts` folder of this repo to view the filling.

 ## Circuit Naming Convention